open-mmlab/mmpretrain/docs/tutorials/runtime.md

 - default training hooks

-The default runtime hooks are registered by the runner by default.
-Generally, they are hooks for some basic functions, and have a certain priority, there is no need to modify the priority.
+The default training hooks are registered by the runner by default.
+Generally, they are hooks for some basic functions, and have a certain priority, you don't need to modify the priority.

 - custom hooks

-The non-default runtime hooks are registered through `custom_hooks`.
+The custom hooks are registered through `custom_hooks`.
 Generally, they are hooks with enhanced functions.
 The priority needs to be specified in the configuration file.
 If you do not specify the priority of the hook, it will be set to 'NORMAL' by default.

 **Priority list**